Abel Ferrara: Rise to international fame (1984–1998)

-Move to Europe 2001 – present
+In Europe (2001–present)

 Ferrara returned three years later with 'R Xmas (2001), which starred Drea de Matteo and Ice-T. He recorded commentaries for Driller Killer and King of New York and made Mary (2005), a religious-themed multi-plot movie starring Juliette Binoche, Matthew Modine, Forest Whitaker, Heather Graham, Marion Cotillard, and Stefania Rocca.
 Mary premiered at the Venice Film Festival in 2005.
 It swept the awards ceremony, garnering the Grand Jury Prize, SIGNIS Award and two others.
 It was shown at the Toronto International Film Festival.

 In 2007, Ferrara directed Go Go Tales a comedy with Modine, Bob Hoskins and Willem Dafoe that premiered at the Cannes Film Festival but was not shown in the United States until a special screening at the Anthology Film Archives in 2011.

 In 2009, Jekyll and Hyde was set to star Forest Whitaker and 50 Cent.
 After disagreements with Warner Bros., the movie was shelved in 2010.

 In 2009, Napoli, Napoli, Napoli premiered out of competition at the 66th Venice International Film Festival.
 The docudrama received little attention and poor reviews but Werner Herzog's reboot Bad Lieutenant: Port of Call New Orleans was selected for competition at the prestigious festival.
 Asked about the Herzog film, Ferrara was quoted widely saying "I wish these people die in hell".

 In September 2011, 4:44 Last Day on Earth, starring Willem Dafoe and Shanyn Leigh, premiered at the main competition of the 68th Venice International Film Festival.

 Ferrara's Welcome to New York, a fictionalized version of the Dominique Strauss-Kahn sexual assault case starring Gérard Depardieu and Jacqueline Bisset, was released on video on demand in 2014.
 Ferrara's Pasolini (2014) about the titular Italian director stars Willem Dafoe.

 After a 4-year long hiatus, Ferrara came back in 2019 with Tommaso, a new feature starring Dafoe and set in Rome.
 The film had its world premiere at the 72nd Cannes Film Festival on 20 May 2019.
 It was released in the United States by Kino Lorber.

 The following year, with Siberia (2020), Ferrara and Dafoe collaborated for the sixth time.
 Inspired by Carl Jung's The Red Book, the script was written by Ferrara and Chris Zois.
 The film had its world premiere at the main competition of the 70th Berlin International Film Festival, on 24 February 2020.
 It was released in the United States by Lionsgate in 2021.
 Shortly after Ferrara directed the documentary Sportin' Life, about the beginning of quarantine measures in Europe a few days after the Berlinale premiere of Siberia, during the start of the COVID-19 pandemic.
 The documentary had its world premiere at the 77th Venice Film Festival on 4 September 2020.